A High Energy Breakfast Smoothie

-This smoothie recipe is quick to make, full of energizing ingredients and is a delicious way to start your day.
+This breakfast smoothie for energy is simple to make, full of nutritious ingredients and is a delicious way to start your day.

 It’s no surprise the athletes like tennis players often snack on bananas during their matches.
 The fruit gives a fast and satisfying energy boost and is full of healthy nutrients for this breakfast smoothie.